alesscor/Measuring-Water-Collection/Resources/Extraction/README.md

 # To follow-up

+- To explain that I still feel skeptical with the process I followed, the precipitation data for the control coordinates that are assumed among the driest and rainiest places, don't seem like that after the transformation I followed.
 - To explain that there are new KNIME nodes integrated to OpenStreetMap services that have not been applied yet that may have interesting features in favour of this project.